 Andrew Guile founded GN Law together with Omiros Nicholas in 2006.
 Andrew specialises in all aspects of complaints and compensation claims against the police, mental health law and wills & probate litigation.

 Andrew Guile is a solicitor/director at GN Law.
 At heart, Andrew is a litigator.
-He has extensive past experience of personal injury litigation and now specialises in police actions, mental health work and probate litigation.
+He has extensive past experience of personal injury litigation and now specialises in actions against police and other public authorities.
 Andrew is a skilled negotiator who looks to secure swift out of court settlements for clients where possible and pursues court litigation where necessary.

 He has particular expertise in: